ShawnDriscoll/Traveller-RPG-SectorGen/README.rst

 **Traveller RPG SectorGen** is being developed using Python 3.9.7 and PyQt5.
 There are a few Python programs included.

 ``SectorGen.py`` will generate a sector at origin 0,0.
-The sector density can be selected. it will create both raw CSV and JSON data files, and a Traveller 5 format sector file as well.
+The sector density can be selected.
+It will create both raw CSV and JSON data files, and a Traveller 5 format sector file as well.

 (Optional) ``CSV_to_GEnie_converter.py`` will create a GEnie format file from the raw sector data generated.